goblimey/learn-unix/README.md

 The software and the lessons were not reworked as UNIX developed and they became increasingly out of date.
-Versions of UNIX were released that didn't contain the software, and it was largely forgotten.
-However, the material was preserved by the OpenBSD group.
+Versions of UNIX were released that didn't contain the learn software and it was largely forgotten.
+However,
+the material was preserved by the OpenBSD group.

 The learn software is written in the C programming language.
-That language also evolved,
-but the learn software was not reworked to match.
-Eventually it became impossible even to build and run it.
+That language also evolved and eventually it became impossible even to build and run it.

 One reason for learn falling out of use is that through the nineteen nineties the emphasis shifted from systems driven by a command line interface to systems driven by windows and a mouse.
+Microsoft's Windows system
+became the desktop operating system of choice for most people, with the Apple Mac as a close second.
-Microsoft produced its Windows system and UNIX systems were fitted with a similar style of interface using X-Windows.
+UNIX systems were fitted with their own Windows interface so knowledge of the commands became less important.
-Software that taught the use of a redundant style of interface was not wanted on voyage.

 In 2002 I reworked the learn source code so that it would compile and run,